TagStudioDev/TagStudio/docs/library/tag.md

 **_[Coming in version 9.6](../updates/roadmap.md#v96)_**

 Component tags will be built from a composition-based, or "HAS" type relationship between tags.
 This takes care of instances where an attribute may "have" another attribute, but doesn't inherit from it.
-Shrek may be an `Orge`, he may be a `Character`, but he is NOT a `Leather Vest` - even if he's commonly seen _with_ it.
-Component tags, along with the upcoming [Tag Override](tag_overrides.md) feature, are built to handle these cases in a way that still simplifies the tagging process without adding too much undue complexity for the user.
+Shrek may be an `Ogre`, he may be a `Character`, but he is NOT a `Leather Vest` - even if he's commonly seen _with_ it.
+Component tags, along with the upcoming [Tag Override](./tag_overrides.md) feature, are built to handle these cases in a way that still simplifies the tagging process without adding too much undue complexity for the user.

 ## Tag Appearance